Henry II, Holy Roman Emperor: First Polish War

 Returning from his first expedition to Italy, in 1004 Henry II gathered an army to march against Poland.
 The previous year in 1003, Henry II had formed an alliance with the pagan Slavic Lutici tribe.
 As a consequence of their military alliance, Henry II halted Christianization efforts among the Slavic peoples.
 The new alliance with the Western Slavs against Poland was controversial, however.
 Many German nobles had hoped for continued missionary work and the direct submission of the Elbe Slavs.
 In addition, many German nobles opposed the war because they had developed family ties with Poland during Otto III's reign.
-Similarly, members of the clergy, including Bishop Bruno of Querfurt, saw future tithe payments and Polish support for missionary work in Prussia evaporating due to the war.
+It interfered with Bishop Bruno of Querfurt's mission to Poland, so he set out for Hungary.

 In preparation for Henry II's coming military invasion, Bolesław I developed a similar alliance with other Slavic peoples.
 With his conquest west of the Oder River in 1002, his domain stretched from the Baltic Sea to the Carpathian Mountains.
 Furthermore, the Polish Duke was connected by kinship to numerous princes of Scandinavia.

 Henry II answered Bolesław I's rebellion by invading in the summer of 1004, reaching the Ore Mountains in northern Bohemia.
 He then conquered the castle at Žatec and wiped out the Polish army left there.
 At the same time, Jaromir (the younger brother of the deposed Bohemian Duke Boleslaus III) invaded Bohemia with German military support.
 At Merseburg, Jaromír promised to hold Bohemia as a vassal under Henry II, definitively incorporating Bohemia into the Holy Roman Empire.
 Forcing Bolesław I to flee, Jaromír occupied Prague with a German army and proclaimed himself Duke.
 The state he regained was a small one, however, as Polish forces would hold Moravia, Silesia, and Lusatia until 1018.

 During the next part of the offensive, Henry II retook Meissen and, in summer 1005, his army advanced deep into Poland, suffering significant losses along the way.
 At the Polish city of Poznań, the German forces were ambushed by the Polish army and suffered significant losses.
 Meeting in Poznań, Henry II and Bolesław I signed a peace treaty.
 According to its terms, Bolesław I lost Lusatia and Meissen and was forced to give up his claim to the Bohemian throne.
 The peace lasted only two years as neither party recognized the claims of the other.